OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/ADC-Expansion.md

 // VISUAL: ADC Expansion illustration - should be available in Hardware-Illustrations repo

-// can mention it's based on the TI ADS1115 analog-to-digital converter chip
+The ADC Expansion is based on the TI ADS1115 analog-to-digital converter chip.

 ### Connecting to a Dock